/ Ramadan Mubarak The Most Sacred Month In Islamic Culture

 2. A portion of whole-grain cereal and low-fat milk, topped with nuts and fruit

-3. Two slices of wholemeal toast, a boiled or poached egg with a piece of fruit.
+3. Two slices of wholemeal toast, a boiled or poached egg, and a piece of fruit.

 4. A peanut butter sandwich on wholemeal bread with a glass of low-fat milk